-Teachers to see for advice regarding this subject: Mrs Latham, Mr LaBrooy or Mrs Ball
+Teachers to see for advice regarding this subject: Mrs Ball, Ms Green or Mr LaBrooy

 Chemistry Units 1 & 2

 The study of VCE Chemistry involves investigating and analysing the composition and behaviour of matter, and the chemical processes involved in producing useful materials for society in ways that minimise adverse effects on human health and the environment.
 Chemistry underpins the generation of energy for use in homes and industry, the maintenance of clean air and water, the production of food, medicines and new materials, and the treatment of wastes.